10 Days in Argentina: 7 Sample Itineraries

 To see wildlife the absolute best months to do this itinerary is from late September through November.
 This is when the highest number of whales are here to breed.

 That said, June through April are all good months to visit.
-In June, the whales begin to arrive.
-Other animals like sea lions, penguins, and elephant seals stay in the area longer than the whales so you’d still be able to see them if visiting after November.
+In June, the whales begin to arrive and stay through early December.
+Penguins arrive in September and stay through April.

 Click here for a complete wildlife calendar.